LennartHennigs/Button2/README.md

   }
 ```

-- As the `loop()`function needs to be called continously, `delay()` and other blocking functions will interfer with the detection of clicks.
+- As the `loop()`function needs to be called continuously, `delay()` and other blocking functions will interfere with the detection of clicks.
 Consider cleaning up your loop or call the `loop()` function via an interrupt.
 - Please see the *examples* below for more details.

 ### Using an timer interrupt instead

 - Alternatively, you can call the button's `loop()` function via a timer interrupt.
-- I haven't tried this extensively, so you are on your own here.
+- I haven't tried this extensively, USE THIS AT YOUR OWN RISK!
 - You need make sure that the interval is quick enough that it can detect your timeouts (see below).
 - There is an example for the ESP32 [ESP32TimerInterrupt.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/ESP32TimerInterrupt/ESP32TimerInterrupt.ino) that I tested.